 DESCRIPTION

+"This is a control variable.

+It is written by an external management entity when making a management request.
+Changes take effect when dot11WNMRqstRowStatus is set to Active.

-"This attribute is used to request that an RSNA Event Report include the event entry when its EAP Vendor Type matches the indicated EAP vendor type value.
+This attribute is used to request that an RSNA Event Report include the event entry when its EAP Vendor Type matches the indicated EAP vendor type value.
 The EAP Vendor ID field is included when the EAP Type field is set to 254, and is excluded otherwise."

 ::= { dot11WNMRequestEntry 32 }